 The Oregon and outer Washington coast both have individual time-series of abundance based on the report by Carretta et al. (2015).

 The Salish Sea estimate is a combination of federal (Carretta et al. 2015), state (Jeffries et al. 2003), and Canadian assessments (Canadian Science Advisory Secretariat 2010).
-These report include haul-out surveys which must be expand by a factor of 1.52 to account for seals in the water.
+These report include haul-out surveys which must be expanded by a factor of 1.52 to account for seals in the water.

 West coast Vancouver Island, coastal British Columbia and Queen Charlotte Island populations are based on Canadian assessments (Canadian Science Advisory Secretariat 2010).
 These surveys are unique from the inland waters because they include both in-water and haul out surveys so they do not need to be expanded by a correction factor of 1.52 for seals in the water; however, these survey are only a subset of the coast and survey indices needed to be expanded by a factor of 3 for un-surveyed portions of the coastline.